arcangelorosato-dev/ssl-global-guard/README.md

 - 🔁 **Automation-friendly JSON output** designed for workflow tools such as n8n.

 ## 📸 Screenshot / Demo

-> Replace or extend these placeholders with your final dashboard, workflow, or terminal demo.

 ![SSL Global Guard workflow](docs/workflow_image.png)

 ![Welcome screen](docs/welcome.jpeg)